puruhirave/MultiThreading-Demos/README.md

 Provided two solutions for this problem.

-## Single threaded Traffic signal
+## Single threaded Traffic Signal
-TrafficSignal_1: This pregram is implemented by using only one Signal thread and one condition variable as 'signalExpired' and one more variable 'curr_green_signal' which is increamented at every signal expiry.
-The main thread will act as Signal Timer.
+TrafficSignal_1: This program is implemented by using only one SIGNAL thread, one condition variable as 'signalExpired' and one more variable 'curr_green_signal' which is increamented at every SIGNAL expiry.
+The main thread will act as SIGNAL Timer.

-## Multi-threaded Traffic signal
+## Multi-threaded Traffic Signal
-TrafficSignal_2: This program is implemented by using multiple Signal threads such as each thread for dedicated indexed Signal and one condition variable as 'signalExpired' and one more variable 'curr_green_signal' which is increamented at every signal expiry.
+TrafficSignal_2: This program is implemented by using multiple SIGNAL threads, so that every thread is numbered with dedicated SIGNAL ID and one condition variable as 'signalExpired' and one more variable 'curr_green_signal' which is increamented at every SIGNAL expiry.

-Every signal thread has given 'signalId' which is checked against 'curr_green_signal' after expiry.
+Every SIGNAL thread has given 'signalId' which is checked against 'curr_green_signal' after expiry.
-The main thread will act as Signal Timer.
+The main thread will act as SIGNAL Timer.